 When you report a repair we will either give you an appointment time or our contractor will call with a time slot that suits you.
 If you cancel the appointment later than 10am on the day, or if you are not in at the scheduled time we will charge you £20.
-Likewise, if we cancel later than 10am and cannot complete the repair on the same day we'll pay you £20.
+Likewise, if we cancel later than 10am on the day of the appointment, we'll pay you £20.

 Always ask for proof of identity before letting anyone into your home.
 This includes staff from West Kent and anyone working on our behalf.
 If you’re not sure just give us a call.